rentify-admin/web-app-ui-test-framework/documentation/COMPREHENSIVE_UI_TEST_ANALYSIS.md

 1. **Login as admin** (via loginForm.fill and loginForm.submit)
 2. **Navigate to Applications** (applications-menu → applications-submenu)
 3. **Generate session for application** (via generateSessionForApplication utility)
-   - Search for 'AutoTest Suite - Fin only' application
+   - Search for 'AutoTest - Financial Only, MX and Plaid' application
    - Click invite button
    - Fill session form with user data
    - Submit form and get session link